shellyxun/cs109a_final_project_2017/EDA_ABETA.md

+The gene expression data provided in ADNI contains information  about gene locus, ~ 49,000 gene expression levels, gene annotation, phase, visit, year of collection etc. This dataset provides rich information but is not well formated.
 In order to add the gene expression data to the original DREAM challenge data, the gene expression dataframe had to be cleaned and transposed first.
-It contains information  about gene locus, ~ 49,000 gene expression levels, gene annotation, phase, visit, year of collection etc.
+After the cleaning of gene expression data, the converted table merged with the Dream challenge table, generated a well formated table for following EDA.